Kurri Kurri, New South Wales: Local art

-It is now becoming internationally renowned for its murals with more than 55 murals painted around the town and its environs depicting the history of the region and also recent events.
+Local art includes more than 55 murals painted around the town and its environs depicting the history of the region and also recent events.

 Sport

-Retired Newcastle Knights Rugby league player Andrew Johns spent his childhood in Kurri Kurri, before moving to Cessnock.
+Retired Newcastle Knights Rugby league player Andrew Johns, arguably the greatest player to have ever played the game, spent his childhood in Kurri Kurri, before moving to Cessnock.
 He would later play in the Kurri Kurri Under-16's side, as Cessnock was unable to field a team.
 Kurri Kurri is also noted as having produced more Rugby League internationals than any other bush town in Australia.

 Kurri Kurri is also home to the 320 m long Loxford Park Speedway, a motorcycle speedway.
 The speedway has hosted a round of the Australian Solo Speedway Championship every year since 2011 as well as hosting the Australian Sidecar Speedway Championship twice (2012, 2014), the Australian Under-21 Solo Championship on three occasions (2012, 2013, 2015), the Australian Under-16 Solo Championship in 2012, and the NSW Solo Championship each year since 2011.
 The speedway has also hosted rounds of the Sidecar Grand Slam series and also holds the Jason Crump invitational for solos annually on Boxing Day in honour of Australia's only triple Speedway World Champion.
 Loxford Park also includes a 135 m junior (under-16) track on its infield.